YerevaNN/mimic3-benchmarks/README.md

        python scripts/extract_subjects.py [PATH TO MIMIC-III CSVs] data/root/

 4. The following command attempts to fix some issues (ICU stay ID is missing) and removes the events that have missing information.
-About 80% of events remain after removing all suspicious rows.
+About 80% of events remain after removing all suspicious rows (more information can be found in [scripts/more_on_validating_events.md](scripts/more_on_validating_events.md)).

        python scripts/validate_events.py data/root/